-In this tutorial, you will see different properties of a VI and you will also learn the basics of hoe to customize a VI.
-All of the properties cannot be explained in a single tutorial; hence the reader is encouraged to learn the remaining properties through self study.
+In this tutorial, we will see the different properties of a VI, and we will also learn the basics of how to customize a VI.
+We cannot explain all the properties in a single tutorial; hence, we encourage the reader to learn the remaining properties through self-study.

-Properties of a VI can be customized in several ways using LabVIEW, as it provides numerous options to do so.
-If you are interested in customizing the properties of a VI select File and then select VI Properties, or follow the steps given below,
+To customize the properties of a VI in LabVIEW, there are several ways.
+For customizing the properties of a VI, select File and then select VI Properties, or follow the steps given below.

-- On the upper right corner of the block diagram of a VI click right.
+- Right-click on the upper-right corner of the block diagram of a VI.

-We can also customize the properties of a subVI during call to that subVI, by using the node setup dialog box.
+We can also customize the properties during a call to a subVI by using the node setup dialog box or programmatically.

 Explanation using a VI